Stable factorization of the Calder\'on problem via the Born approximation

 \item If $\Lambda_V$ is well defined then, for every $\xi \in \R^d\setminus \{0\}$, and for all $\zeta_1,\zeta_2\in \IC^d$ such that $\zeta_1\cdot \zeta_1 = \zeta_2\cdot \zeta_2 =0$ and $\zeta_1+\zeta_2 = -i\xi$ the following holds

 where, for $\zeta\in\IC^d$, we have written $e_\zeta(x):=e^{\zeta\cdot x}$. \end{enumerate} \end{theorem}

-Note that the fact that $(\lambda_k[V]-k)_{k\in \N_0}$ is the sequence of moments of a unique radial distribution in $\cE'(\R^d)$ is a non-trivial information on the structure of DtN maps (\Cref{sec:appendix_moments} delves on this topic).
+Note that the fact that $(\lambda_k[V]-k)_{k\in \N_0}$ is the sequence of moments of a radial distribution is a non-trivial information on the structure of radial DtN maps (see \Cref{sec:appendix_moments}).
 Since $\ve_r$ coincides exactly with $\ve$ outside the origin, formula \eqref{id:regularization} offers an explicit method to reconstruct $\ve_r$ and, therefore $\ve$, from $(\lambda_k[V]-k)_{k\in \N_0}$.
-Identity \eqref{id:syl_Uhl} connects the concept of the Born approximation with the method of Complex Geometrical Optics solutions of the Schrödinger equation of \cite{SU87}, was used in \cite{BCMM22} to introduce the Born approximation in the context of the Calderón problem.
-In fact, assertions (i) and (ii) are proven in \cite[Theorem~1]{BCMM22} (that result shows the equality between the right-hand sides of \eqref{id:regularization} and \eqref{id:syl_Uhl}).
+Identity \eqref{id:syl_Uhl} connects the concept of the Born approximation with the method of Complex Geometrical Optics solutions of the Schrödinger equation of \cite{SU87} and was used in \cite{BCMM22} to introduce the Born approximation in the context of the Calderón problem.

 To prove \Cref{mt:regularization} we need to show that the Fourier transform of a radial compactly supported distribution can always be reconstructed from the moments \eqref{id:distribution_moments} by an explicit formula.
 The following extends \cite[Identity~(1.20)]{BCMM22} to distributions. \begin{lemma} Let $f \in \cE'(\R^d)$ be radially symmetric.
 Then